Supplementary employment and studying

 Skilled Worker visa holders are sponsored to work in a specific role but can also undertake ‘supplementary employment’ with the same or a different employer alongside their main role, as long as they are still working in their main sponsored role and the supplementary work is:

-• outside their normal working hours and does not interfere with their main role
+• outside their normal working hours and does not interfere with their main role (it is not therefore possible to change or reduce a role to facilitate supplementary employment)

 • no more than 20 hours per week

-As part of a right to work check before any supplementary work starts, the visa holder will need to present a copy of their Skilled Worker CoS details, and confirmation from the Staff Immigration Team (SIT) of any additional duties reported, if applicable, to show the type(s) of work they are permitted to undertake.
+As part of a right to work check before any supplementary work starts, the visa holder will need to discuss and check with the employer offering the work in question that it is a type of work which could be sponsorable to ensure they are permitted to undertake the work.

 Expand All

-There are different job codes for research and university teaching.
-A Skilled Worker visa holder in a research role is only permitted to undertake teaching activities (giving lectures, tutorials, examining, or invigilating, for example) if their role involves teaching within the collegiate University.
+As there are different job codes for research and university teaching this meant that a Skilled Worker visa holder in a research role was only permitted to undertake teaching activities (giving lectures, tutorials, examining, or invigilating, for example) if their role also included teaching within the collegiate University.
+A Skilled Worker visa holder in a research only role who wished to undertake teaching had to ask their employing department/ faculty/ college to submit a request to SIT to report the new teaching duties before any teaching commenced.

 Skilled Worker visa holders are permitted to undertake voluntary activities (such as helping with a charity, or singing in a choir, for example) but this is not the same as unpaid work.